adonald/YearCalendar/README.md

 YearCalendar
 ============

-Dynamically generated year planner calendar for screen and print
+Dynamically generated year planner calendar for screen and print.

+Pulls bank holiday information for England and Wales, Scotland, and Northern Ireland from the GOV.uk website.

 Credits
 -------